-The court may permit a defendant to present his defense or statement in mitigation of penalty by affidavit if the court deems it would be a hardship for the defendant to appear in court.
+The court may permit a defendant to present a defense or statement in mitigation of penalty by mail if the court deems it would be a hardship for the defendant to appear in court.
 This rule applies to all traffic cases except those involving indictable offenses, accidents resulting in personal injury, operation of a motor vehicle while under the influence of intoxicating liquor or a narcotic or habit-producing drug or permitting another person who is under the influence to operate a motor vehicle owned by the defendant or in the defendant's custody or control, reckless driving or leaving the scene of an accident.

 3. The prosecution will present its testimony in the usual manner and the judge will read the contents of the affidavit in open court.